SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ##	Debugging Tips

-The key component for debugging integration issues with the Solace JMS API is the API logging that can be enabled.
-How to enable logging in the Solace API is described below.
+The key component for debugging integration issues with the Solace JMS API is API logging.
+Instructions on how to enable logging in the Solace API are described below.

 ###	How to enable Solace JMS API logging

 The Spring Framework documentation has details on [logging within Spring]({{ site.links-springfw-four-logging }}){:target="_top"}.
-Since the Solace JMS API also makes use of the Jakarta Commons Logging API (JCL), configuring the Solace JMS API logging is very similar to configuring any other Spring Framework logging.
+Since the Solace JMS API also makes use of the Jakarta Commons Logging API (JCL), configuring Solace JMS API logging is very similar to configuring any other Spring Framework logging.
 The following example shows how to enable debug logging in the Solace JMS API using log4j.

-One note to consider is that since the Solace JMS API has a dependency on the Solace Java API (JCSMP) both of the following logging components should be enabled and tuned when debugging to get full information.
-For example to set both to debug level:
+One note to consider is that since the Solace JMS API has a dependency on the Solace Java API (JCSMP), both of the following logging components should be enabled and tuned when debugging to get full information.
+For example, to set both to debug level:

 ```
 log4j.category.com.solacesystems.jms=DEBUG
 log4j.category.com.solacesystems.jcsmp=DEBUG
 ```

 There are multiple options for enabling logging within the Spring Framework.
 By default info logs will be written to the console.
-This section will focus on using log4j as the logging library and tuning Solace JMS API logs using the log4j properties.
-Therefore in order to enable Solace JMS API logging, a user must do two things:
+This section will focus on using log4j as the logging library, and tuning Solace JMS API logs using the log4j properties.
+Therefore, in order to enable Solace JMS API logging, a user must do two things:

 *	Put log4j on the classpath - this is included as a dependency in the project [pom.xml]({{ site.repository }}/blob/master/src/spring-framework/pom.xml){:target="_blank"}
 *	Create a `log4j.properties` configuration file in the `resources` folder of the classpath.